Inpatient Psychiatry Service

 The hospital serves both the affluent Upper East Side of Manhattan and the socioeconomically challenged East Harlem community.
 In addition, many admissions are transferred directly from affiliate hospitals, nursing homes, community mental health agencies, and adult and child residence programs.
 Many patients are homeless and seriously disenfranchised.
 Others are severely and persistently mentally ill and in need of comprehensive psychiatric, medical, and social services.

-Residents are immersed in a setting in which acute psychiatric care, crisis intervention, establishment of a therapeutic alliance, maintenance of safety, and rapid psychopharmacological stabilization are learned intensively.
+Residents learn intensively through immersion in acute psychiatric care, crisis intervention, establishment of a therapeutic alliance, maintenance of safety, and rapid psychopharmacological stabilization.
 Experience with electroconvulsive therapy and with serious medical comorbidity is also part of the training.
 Residents occasionally treat patients participating in research studies, thereby becoming familiar with research methodology and protocols.

 There are usually one to three teams on each unit, depending on the number of patients.
 A treatment team consists of an attending psychiatrist, one to two psychiatric residents (often of different PGY-levels), nurses, and a social worker.
 As the average length of stay on inpatient units is approximately 11 to12 days, residents have the opportunity to get to know their patients relatively well.
 Residents work from 8 am until 6 pm, and are expected to manage up to eight patients with whom they will meet for daily sessions.